KamWithK/AnkiconnectAndroid/README.md

     * This carries all the risks of using a pre-release version!
 Only download it if you know what you are doing.

-2. After installing Ankidroid, you must allow Ankiconnect Android to open apps in the background.
+2. After installing AnkiDroid, you must allow Ankiconnect Android to open apps in the background.
     * Under Ankiconnect Android, tap on the settings gear at the top right corner.
     * Tap on the `Access Overlay Permissions` option.
 This should lead you to Android's settings page.
     * Activate the switch for `Ankiconnect Android` within this settings page.